6 Diabetes Mistakes and How to Avoid Them

 “You need to recognize depression and work with it,” Srikanthan says.

-Depression and stress can also have a negative effect on blood sugar levels.
-Constant stress may increase hormones that hamper the ability of insulin to do its job.
-So, Ahmann says, doing “anything to reduce stress will improve your blood sugar.”
+Depression and stress can also have a bad effect on blood sugar levels.
+Constant stress may boost hormones that make it harder for insulin to do its job.
+Doing “anything to reduce stress will improve your blood sugar," Ahmann says.

-The good news: Exercise helps relieve stress, and there’s evidence that meditation and massage will benefit blood sugar levels, Ahmann says.
+Exercise helps relieve stress, and there’s evidence that meditation and massage will benefit blood sugar levels, he says.

-Ahmann says many of his patients think medications are more powerful than diet and exercise, which is a common misconception.
-In many cases, type 2 diabetes can be controlled by a combination of a healthy diet and regular exercise without the need for medication.
-But for many people, medication can be helpful, too.
+Ahmann says many of his patients think medications are more powerful than diet and exercise.
+But in many cases, type 2 diabetes can be controlled by a combination of a healthy diet and regular exercise without the need for medication.

 “People think it’s a one-time diversion, but no, it’s a consistent problem that affects your test results,” she says.

-The two biggest hurdles, Srikanthan says, are calories and carbohydrates.
+The two biggest hurdles, she says, are calories and carbohydrates.
 You have to control both to keep your blood sugar level steady.

-That means keeping a diet diary to keep track of what you’re eating and drinking, and always reading nutrition labels so you know what’s in the food you’re choosing.
+Keep a food diary to keep track of what you eat and drink, and always read nutrition labels so you know what’s in the food you choose.